Abdul-AA/End-to-End-YouTube-Data-Pipeline-with-AWS/README.md

    Transform raw data into a structured and analytical-ready format.

 3. **Data Lake**
-   Centralize data from multiple sources into a repository.
+   Centralize structured and semi-structured data from multiple sources into a repository.

 4. **Scalability**
    Ensure the system scales as the size of data increases.